EduardoMartinez68/EduardoMartinez68/README.md

 # 👋 Hello, galaxy!

-I'm Eduardo, a passionate programmer who wields Python with the expertise of a Jedi Master.
-With a lightsaber of code, I've journeyed through the tech galaxy, mastering the ways of Node.js, JavaScript, Java, C, and C++.
+I'm Eduardo, a passionate programmer who wields 🐍 Python with the expertise of a Jedi Master.
+With a lightsaber of code, I've journeyed through the tech galaxy, mastering the ways of ☁️ Node.js, ☁️ JavaScript, ☕ Java, 💻 C, and 👨‍💻 C++.
 Along the way, I've worked on various web pages and indie video games, leaving my mark in the stars.
-:python: :java: :postgresql: :heavy_plus_sign: :video_game: :gear:

 ##Skills
-- 💻 Python Expert.
+- 🐍 Python Expert.
-  - - 💻 Python IA.
+  - - 🐍 Python IA.
-  - - 💻 Python DataScine.
+  - - 🐍 Python DataScine.
 - ☕ Java developer
   - - ☕ Software CRM
   - - ☕ Desktop Software